Home ยป Recipes ยป Muffins

 A muffin tray filled with freshly baked banana nut muffins, each wrapped in newspaper-patterned liners and topped with a crunchy walnut streusel.
 In the background, bananas, cinnamon sticks, and a small bowl of walnuts are arranged on a rustic table.

 In a small bowl mash up your bananas with a fork.
-In another large bowl, add the egg, melted butter, oil, sour cream, and vanilla.
-Whisk to combine.
+Set aside.
+In another large bowl, I add the egg, melted butter, oil, sour cream, and vanilla.
+Then I whisk to combine.
 Add the mashed bananas and mix until smooth.

 Panel with 4 Pictures: First image: A white mixing bowl containing wet ingredients for the banana nut muffin batter, including melted butter, yogurt, vanilla extract, and eggs.
 The ingredients are ready to be mixed.
 The background includes bananas, a bowl of brown sugar, cinnamon sticks, and walnuts on a red-striped kitchen towel.
 Second image: A hand holding a whisk begins to mix the wet ingredients inside the white bowl, creating a smooth and creamy consistency.
 The same backdrop of ingredients is visible, including bananas and walnuts.
 Third image: Mashed bananas are added to the wet mixture in the white mixing bowl.
 The texture of the bananas is slightly chunky and ready to be incorporated into the batter.
 The same kitchen setup, with bananas and other ingredients, is present in the background.
 Fourth image: The hand continues whisking the wet mixture as the mashed bananas are combined into the batter, creating a smooth and lumpy mixture.
 The background remains consistent with bananas, brown sugar, cinnamon sticks, and walnuts.

 Fold in the chopped nuts and mix until evenly distributed.
 Cover the mixture and let it rest for 30 minutes for taller, fluffier muffins, though you can bake immediately if desired.
-While the batter rests, make the caramelized nut topping.
+This step is optional, but it noticeably improves the rise and texture.
+While the batter rests, I prepare the nut topping.

 Panel with 4 Pictures: First image: A white mixing bowl with dry ingredients including flour, brown sugar, and cinnamon.
 The ingredients are unmixed and arranged in separate piles within the bowl.
 In the background, there are bananas, cinnamon sticks, a small bowl of walnuts, and brown sugar on a red-striped kitchen towel.
 Second image: The same white mixing bowl with the dry ingredients fully mixed together, showing a uniform light brown color.
 The background remains consistent with bananas and other ingredients.
 Third image: The wet ingredients have been added to the dry mixture in the bowl.
 A white spatula with a wooden handle is placed in the bowl, ready to fold the wet and dry ingredients together.
 The same backdrop with bananas, cinnamon sticks, and walnuts remains visible.
 Fourth image: The mixture is partially combined, and chopped walnuts are being folded into the batter with the spatula.
 The batter is thick and speckled with the added nuts, and the background still includes bananas and other ingredients.

-For an extra indulgent twist, you can sprinkle a pinch of sea salt over the caramelized topping just before baking for a perfect balance of sweet and salty flavors.
-This versatile topping is not only great for muffins but can also be used to top cakes, breads, or you can even bake it on its own for about 12 minutes in the oven to sprinkle over ice cream for a delicious crunchy texture.
+If I want a sweet-salty edge, I finish with a pinch of sea salt over the caramelized topping just before baking for a perfect balance.
+This versatile topping is not only great for muffins but can also be used to top cakes, breads, or you can even bake it on its own for about 12 minutes in the oven to sprinkle over ice cream for a delicious, crunchy texture.

 Panel with 4 Pictures: First image: A white bowl filled with dry ingredients, including chopped walnuts, flour, sugar, and a sprinkle of cinnamon.
 The bowl is placed on a red-striped kitchen towel, surrounded by whole bananas, a small jar of cinnamon sticks, and a small bowl of walnuts.
 Second image: The dry ingredients in the white bowl are mixed together, creating a crumbly texture.
 The same red-striped kitchen towel, bananas, and cinnamon sticks are visible in the background.
 Third image: A hand holding a small white cup pours melted butter into the dry mixture in the bowl.
 The yellow butter is shown mid-pour.
 Fourth image: A hand using a small white spatula stirs the mixture, combining the melted butter with the dry ingredients to form a crumbly, moist topping.
 The background remains consistent with the previous images, including bananas and cinnamon sticks.

 Preheat your oven to 425ยบF.
 Line a 12-cup muffin tin/muffin pan with muffin liners or grease the tin with oil or butter.
-Divide the batter evenly between the muffin cups, filling them nearly to the top.
-Sprinkle the caramelized nut topping over each muffin.
+I divide the batter evenly, filling the cups nearly to the top, then generously sprinkle the nut topping over each muffin.

 Let the muffins cool in the pan for 5 minutes before transferring them to a wire rack to cool completely.